Monterroso/CozyCabin/docs/phases/phase-0-setup.md

 A quick-start checklist to get the project up and running before diving into detailed phases.

-## 1. Node & Yarn/NPM Setup
+## 1. Node & Yarn Setup
 - Install the latest LTS version of Node.js (e.g., 16.x or 18.x).
-- Decide on a package manager: Yarn or npm.
+- Decide on a package manager: Yarn.
-  - Example: install Yarn globally → npm install -g yarn

 ## 2. Repository & Basic Structure
 1. Create a new repository (e.g., "CozyCabin") or clone if already set up.